med-air/GazeMedSeg/README.md

 >Note: You can download our preprocessed dataset [here](https://drive.google.com/drive/folders/1XjgQ27R8zT8ymOTXohgl8HXntPEUbIXj?usp=sharing), allowing you to skip this and the next step to reproduce our experiments.

 - Download the [Kvasir-SEG](https://datasets.simula.no/kvasir-seg/) and [NCI-ISBI](https://www.cancerimagingarchive.net/analysis-result/isbi-mr-prostate-2013/) datasets from their official websites.
 For NCI-ISBI, please download the Training and Test sets.
 - Preprocess the datasets.
 We only preprocess the NCI-ISBI dataset, extracting axial slices where the prostate is present.
-The relevant script is [here](/notebooks/gaze_annotation/process_nci-isbi.ipynb).
+The relevant script is [here](/notebooks/preprocess/process_nci-isbi.ipynb).

 #### Preparing Gaze Annotation

-Coming soon.
+- Download the GazeMedSeg [here](https://drive.google.com/drive/folders/1-38bG_81OsGVCb_trI00GSqfB_shCUQG?usp=sharing), and put the files under the [`/GazeMedSeg`](/GazeMedSeg) folder.
+- Generate gaze heatmaps and refined CRF maps using the scripts [here](notebooks/gaze_annotation).
+These scripts will create a *gaze* folder within the original dataset directory and generate gaze heatmaps and CRF maps there.
+The CRF maps will serve as pseudo-masks for gaze supervision.

 #### Running Experiments